-Nvculke Walt Tvluen Mvnv Pvmpeyv - Este Nvcvlke Etvlwv Tohkulke
+Nvculke Wvlt Tvluen Mvnv Pumpeyv is Este Nvcvlke Etvlwv Tohkulke (in Creek).

-After initial decimation from European (De Soto) contact by virtue of influenza, smallpox, cholera, chicken pox, war against the French and the like, Natchez Nation lived with and remained to have great influence on their previous confederates.
-Natchez were embroiled in separative “removals to Indian Territory” with the Muscogee Nation, the Seminole Nation, the Chickasaw Nation, and the Cherokee Nation; some say by advance plan.
-Many Natchez are currently citizens or eligible for enrollment in each of these federally recognized nations in addition to their Natchez citizenship due to an agreement by the Council of the 5 Civilized Tribes to enroll some Creek and other Indians where they lived during the Dawes era.
+After initial decimation of millions of lives from European (De Soto) contact by virtue of influenza, smallpox, cholera, chicken pox, war against the French and the like, Natchez Nation lived with and remained to have great influence on their previous confederates.
+Natchez were embroiled in separative “removals to Indian Territory” with the Muscogee Nation, the Seminole Nation, the Chickasaw Nation, and the Cherokee Nation, some say by advance plan.
+Many Natchez are currently citizens or eligible for enrollment in each of these now federally recognized nations in addition to their Natchez citizenship due to legislation by tribes to enroll some Creek and other Indians where they lived during the Dawes era.

 The primary groupings of Natchez (Notchie) are presently in the southern halves of the Mvskoke and Cherokee Nations in Oklahoma.
 Natchez families are also found among the balance of the Five Civilized Tribes.
 Smaller Natchez communities/settlements or sets of families may be found in and throughout the southeast, as far north as North Carolina where some are associated with the Eastern Band of Cherokee Indians.
-There are recognizable Natchez Communities in South Carolina; the Edistos Natchez-Kusso and the Natchez-PeeDee, now Eastern Band Natchez.
+There are recognizable Natchez Communities in South Carolina; the Edistos Natchez-Kusso, the Eastern Band Natchez and the PeeDee Tribe.

 The Mvskokulke had formerly been a confederate of the Natchez.
 For some time, even after European contact, it was entitled the Natchez-Muscogee Confederacy.
 After the war for independence of the thirteen United States, it was referred to as the Muscogee-Natchez Confederacy, then later the Muscogee (Creek) Nation.
 In modern times the Natchez are closely associated with the Muscogee, as several of its tribal towns’ leadership will attest, some Mekkos being Natchez/Creek.
 Natchez is listed on the 1938 BIA listing of Muscogee confederated tribes and tribal towns.
-The previous form of Muscogee government was Four-Mother-Nation and there was “quite a squabble” during reorganization days as to how the Mvskokulke should proceed with reference to federal recognition (see notarized statements of tribes/tribal towns available at the Natchez Main Office).
+The previous form of Muscogee government, like Natchez, was Four-Mother-Nation and there was “quite a squabble” during reorganization days as to how the Mvskokulke should proceed with reference to federal recognition (see notarized statements of tribes/tribal towns available at the Natchez Main Office).